flutter/engine/lib/spirv/README.md

 These rules may become less strict in future versions.
 Confirmant SPIR-V should succesfully transpile from the current version onwards.
 In other words, a spir-v shader you use now that meets these rules should keep working, but the output of the transpiler may change for that shader.

-Textures, control flow, and structured types are being considered for addition but not currently supported.
+Support for textures, control flow, and structured types is planned, but not currently included.

 ## Testing